theomails/progressive/README.md

 ## Progressive Component

 A _progressive component_ takes inputs from its parent in terms of `props`.
 It has `data`, which can be richer than the `props` passed in, which represents its whole _state_.
-Whenever this data changes, the component should pass the updated data to the framework, which uses some hooks on the component to decide whether to update this component itself and/or its children and then calls the render hooks.
+Whenever this data changes, the component may pass the updated data to the framework, which uses some hooks on the component to decide whether to update this component itself and/or its children and then calls the render hooks.

 The component is given an event bus internally so that the parent can register a `listener` and listen to the